Ezelu/funscreen/README.md

 # SCREENIFY

 Fun screen is a web based tool that gives movie recommendations and also trending movies and TV series.
+Users typically use it to do the following:
+- Watch trailers of movies
+- See casts
-Users typically use it to watch trailers of movies, see casts, click on em to Google about them before downloading the movie
+- Click on casts to Google about them before downloading the movie

 ## FEATURES
 > Shows trending moviees and tv series at any time it's been accessed
 >
 > Shows casts of a particular movie
 >
-> Trailers can be watched before download
+> Shows Trailers before download

 ## HOW TO RUN THE APP
 > Fork and Clone the Repository to your Local Machine